 - Bullet point/icon lists

-In addition, use targeted headlines and sub headlines to engage attention and draw the eye to important information.
-Having a well defined customer avatar will help you to write impactful headlines and body copy.
+In addition, use headlines and sub headlines to grab attention and draw the eye to important information.
+Having a well defined customer avatar will help you to write headlines and body copy for your audience.
+Also, avoid industry jargon when possible and always assume your reader doesn’t know what you know.
+Explain your solutions with the wording your customers would use and include details they’ll need to fully understand what you have to offer.

 Lead Magnets & Lead Forms

-Promote your lead magnet on your most high traffic website pages.
+You can promote your lead magnet on your most high traffic website pages, such as your blog or even your About page.
 To access the resource, visitors should fill out a form that is tied to your email marketing software.
 (See the example image above.)
 This is how you will build your list of qualified leads and send them emails.

 4 Types of Lead Magnets

-- Discount for a particular service or product (discount code)
+- Discount code: Offer a discount for a popular service or product you offer.

 If you already have lead query forms and they’re not getting hits, you might try one or more of these solutions …